WuChenDi/SecureC/README.md

 # SecureVault

-SecureVault is a Next.js-based client-side file encryption/decryption tool designed to provide users with a secure and convenient file encryption service.
-It utilizes the `eciesjs` library to implement asymmetric encryption (based on the secp256k1 curve's ECIES), supports chunked processing for large files, and ensures efficient and secure operations through Web Workers.
+SecureVault is a Next.js-based client-side encryption tool designed to securely encrypt and decrypt files and text messages using AES-GCM symmetric encryption.
+It leverages the `@noble/ciphers` library for encryption and Argon2id for secure password-based key derivation, supports chunked processing for large files, and ensures smooth performance with Web Workers.

 ## Link